SourceK78/psp-1000-consolizer/README.md

 ## PCB

 It is possible to create circuit boards using services such as JLCPCB and PCBWAY by utilizing the data in the [./pcb](./pcb) folder.
+M5Stamp S3A must be soldered to the PCB using a 1.27mm pitch pin socket before installation.
+If M5Stamp S3A is mounted directly to the PCB, the USB Type-C connector will become inaccessible.

 ### BOM
 | **Reference** | **Part** | **Link** |